 Make sure to notice the gaps present under the straight edge.
-If these are light then it will not support blow bars in a proper way and can cause breakage.
+If these are light then they will not support blow bars in a proper way and can cause breakage.

 When choosing medium chrome alloy, be careful

 When you are getting specified medium chrome alloy then understand the family of alloy used in that.
-Most common alloy classification for blow bars is given below:
+The most common alloy classification for blow bars is given below:

-- Martensitic Steel blow bars with Low chrome 3-5% which can be considered as very tough alloy.
+- Martensitic Steel blow bars with Low chrome 3-5% can be considered as a very tough alloy.

 - White iron includes 15% medium chrome and 25% chrome high chrome.